Rate-Distortion Theory in Coding for Machines and its Application: Image Coding for Machines

 where $R$ is the rate and $D$ is the task-related distortion.

 In our supervised setting experiments, we have access to task labels and thus use task-distortion directly as $D$.
 On the other hand, in all unsupervised experiments, task-labels are assumed to be unavailable, meaning we must use some feature tensor as a target.
 In such cases we refer to $D$ as distillation loss, and the training process as model distillation (sometimes known as knowledge-distillation~\cite{gou2021knowledge}).
 We draw upon the results of Corollaries~\ref{cor:design_considerations}, \ref{cor:direct_design_considerations}, and \ref{cor:distillation}, and decouple the choice of cut point from that of the distillation point.
-Furthermore, we utilize pretrained layers form the original task-model, which we refer to as the \emph{mid-model}, as part of the decoding process.
+Furthermore, we utilise pretrained layers from the original task-model, which we refer to as the \emph{mid-model}, as part of the decoding process.
 Model distillation is thus performed as a two-step procedure, which can be seen in \figref{fig:mid-model}.
-First our codec is used to recreate the output of the chosen cut point; the resulting quantized feature tensor is then passed to the mid-model to obtain the reconstructed distillation point, which is then compared to its uncompressed equivalent derived from the same input.
+First our codec is used to recreate the output of the chosen cut point; the resulting quantised feature tensor is then passed to the mid-model to obtain the reconstructed distillation point; which is then compared to its uncompressed equivalent derived from the same input.

-In all tasks we present rate-accuracy curves (rather than rate-distortion) and utilize the Bj\o{}ntegaard Delta (BD) metric~\cite{Bjontegaard, vcm_template}, a well-established metric for estimating the average difference between two such curves.
+In all tasks we present rate-accuracy curves (rather than rate-distortion) and utilise the Bj\o{}ntegaard Delta (BD) metric~\cite{Bjontegaard, vcm_template}, a well-established metric for estimating the average difference between two such curves.
 The original BD metric is design using peak signal to noise ratio (PSNR), which of course is not available in the case of most computer vision tasks.
-Instead, we use modified BD metrics replacing the PSNR with an appropriate task metric such as classification accuracy, mean average precision, etc. Considering the significant number of different experimental setups we present, the description of each one in this section will be limited, with further details regarding task-models, as well as training procedures available in Appendix~\ref{app:model_details} of the supplemental material.
+Instead, we use modified BD metrics replacing the PSNR with an appropriate task metric such as classification accuracy, mean average precision, etc. Considering the significant number of different experimental settings we present, the description of each setup in this section will be limited, with further details regarding task-models, codecs, and training procedures available in Appendix~\ref{app:model_details} of the supplemental material.
 Furthermore, because of the difference between the CV tasks and compression settings, we present comparable work for each experiment individually.